DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - 🔥RAID 6 - Similar to RAID-5, however, 📝two sets of parity are written to each drive.
 This allows for two drives to fail without causing the RAID to fail.
 This provides redundancy, but the usable storage is reduced by two drive's worth of storage.
 RAID 6 requires at least 📝4 drives, as it uses two drives for parity, allowing for better fault tolerance (two simultaneous drive failures).
 If you had 4 drives of 50 GB each, the effective capacity would be Total capacity - Size of two drives (used for parity) i.e 100 GB.
 RAID 6 protects against two drive failures.
         - 🧯If four drives at 100GB each are used, you get the following results for each RAID level:
             - 🧠RAID-0 – 400GB of usable space with no fault-tolerance.
-            - 🧠RAID-1 – 100GB of usable space with 3x fault-tolerance.
+            - 🧠RAID-1 – 200GB of usable space with 2x fault-tolerance (1 from each mirrored pair). usable storage is reduced by 50% of your total storage
             - 🧠RAID-10 – 200GB of usable space with ~2x fault-tolerance.
             - 🧠RAID-5 – 300GB of usable space with 1x fault-tolerance.
             - 🧠RAID-6 – 200GB of usable space with 2x fault-tolerance.